annahung31/EMOPIA/dataset/representations/README.md

-This folder contains the data used for `Baseline` experiment.
+This folder contains the data used for `no-pretrained transformer` experiment.